Xezard/XRulesPunishments/README.md

 ![Spiget Rating](https://img.shields.io/spiget/rating/84954)

 XRulesPunishments is a small plugin that makes it easy to punish players by predefined rules.

-* Supported Java version: 8+
-* Tested on spigot and bungeecord 1.16+ version.

 > IMPORTANT!
 This plugin uses [XConfiguration](https://github.com/Xezard/XConfiguration) to work with configurations.